 The Sun has a magnetic field like the Earth, Jupiter and the magnets on your refrigerator.
 While there are many intricacies to the behavior of the Sun's magnetic field, its overall structure is just like that of any bar magnet you might have in your home.
 What causes an object to have a magnetic field?
 All magentism in the universe ultimately derives from the motion of charged particles.
 Permanent magnets like the ones on your fridge do this on a quantum mechanical level, but there are other types of magnetism that are easier to explain and all involve a moving charge (also known as a current).
-For example, junk yards can lift and move cars weighing several charged electrons inside the Sun causes it to have a "magnetic dynamo," which is the name for a magnetic field created by a rotating astronomical body.
+For example, junk yards can lift and move cars weighing several tons using electromagnetic cranes.
+These devices run a very large electric current around in big circles, creating a magnetic field.
+Similarly, the rotation and convection of negatively charged electrons inside the Sun causes it to have a "magnetic dynamo," which is the name for a magnetic field created by a rotating astronomical body.
 How does this happen?
-The Sun rotates, electrons rotate with it, the flow of electrons is an electric current, electric currents tons using electromagnetic cranes.
-These the rotation and convection of negatively devices run a very large electric current around in big circles, creating a magnetic field.
-Similarly, generate magnetic fields.
+The Sun rotates, electrons rotate with it, the flow of electrons is an electric current, electric currents generate magnetic fields.